Maxine Peacock

 Maxine Peacock (also Heavey) is a fictional character from the British ITV soap opera Coronation Street, portrayed by Tracy Shaw.
-She made her first on-screen appearance on 2 May 1995 and murdered by Richard Hillman in 2003.
-The hairdresser Maxine works for Denise Osbourne's (Denise Black) and later Audrey Roberts (Sue Nicholls) in their salon.
+She made her first on-screen appearance on 2 May 1995 and was murdered by Richard Hillman in 2003.
+The hairdresser Maxine works for Denise Osbourne (Denise Black) and later Audrey Roberts (Sue Nicholls) in their salon.
 Her storylines centred on her marriage to Ashley Peacock (Steven Arnold) and her affair with Matt Ramsden (Stephen Beckett), later resulting in a paternity dispute.
 Maxine was involved in one of the soaps most high profile storylines when she was murdered by Richard Hillman (Brian Capron).
 An estimated 17.6 million viewers tuned in to watch the episode.

 Development

 In January 2002, ITV denied Shaw was considering leaving the role.
 Tracy Shaw left the role in 2003 following the birth of her children.